Joint Channel Estimation and Cooperative Localization for Near-Field Ultra-Massive MIMO: Near-Field Soft Channel Estimation

 \section{Near-Field Soft Channel Estimation}

-In this section, we present a novel near-field channel estimation algorithm based on variational inference.
-The proposed VNNCE algorithm enables the estimation of channel parameters by modeling them as multivariate Gaussian distributions, providing soft estimates.
-Furthermore, we perform the CRLB analysis for near-field channel parameter estimation.
+In this section, we present a novel near-field channel estimation algorithm VNNCE based on variational inference.
+The proposed VNNCE algorithm estimates the key channel parameters\textemdash namely, angles, distances, and complex gains\textemdash by approximating their posterior distributions with multivariate Gaussian densities, thereby yielding soft estimates.
+Furthermore, we derive the CRLB for near-field channel parameter estimation to characterize the fundamental performance limits of the proposed approach.